ReallyFloppyPenguin/ShnozOS/README.md

 Need help?
   what you can do is:
   * Check the [wiki](https://github.com/gv-coder/ShnozOS/wiki/)
-  * Issue the help command (comming soon.
-Use the above option)
+  * Issue the help command

 I'm available at 1:30pm-6:00pm